MichaelBell/tt-audio-pmod/README.md

 ## Credits

-Designed for Tiny Tapeout by RebelMike
+Designed for Tiny Tapeout by RebelMike with the help of the excellent Tiny Tapeout Discord community.

    Copyright 2024 Mike Bell